openshift/openshift-ansible/playbooks/aws/README.md

 #### Step 5

-Now that we have a cluster deployed it will be more interesting to create some node types.
-This can be done easily with the following playbook:
+Now that we have the cluster masters deployed, we need to deploy our infrastructure and compute nodes:

 ```
 $ ansible-playbook provision_nodes.yml -e @provisioning_vars.yml
 ```

 Once this playbook completes, it should create the compute and infra node scale groups.
 These nodes will attempt to register themselves to the cluster.
-These requests must be approved by an administrator.
+These requests must be approved by an administrator in Step 6.

 #### Step 6